open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 <https://yosyshq.net/yosys/>`__ and `NextPnR
 <https://github.com/YosysHQ/nextpnr>`__).

-Follow the instructions in :ref:`Updating Breakout Board Firmware <breakout_firmware_update>` to update the breakout board firmware to the latest version.
+Follow the instructions in :ref:`Updating Breakout Board Gateware <breakout_gateware_update>` to update the breakout board gateware to the latest version.